The Way You Love Me (Keri Hilson song): Synopsis

 The video begins in a room with a man named Fuzz (Polow da Don) telling B.B.
 (Hilson) and her gun-slinging women crew consisting of Boots (JoJo), Danja (Evans), and Money (Dawn Richard) about bringing in Hilson's boyfriend into custody.
-After Hilson assures Jammal that she can handle it, the song begins and Hilson are seen wearing outfits of black bikinis as they dance seductively to the song's chorus and verse.
-Meanwhile, Hilson and her crew are back in the room preparing themselves with scenes of Hilson grinding against a large vault door.
+After Hilson assures Jammal that she can handle it, the song begins and Hilson and her crew are seen wearing black bikinis as they dance seductively to the song's chorus and first verse.
+Hilson and her crew are back in the room preparing themselves with scenes of Hilson grinding against a large vault door.
 As the song moves to the pre-chorus, Hilson and her crew are shown at a party, mingling with the male guests and handing them drinks.
 As Ross' verse begins, he, Short and da Don are shown at the party as Hilson's crew grind themselves around them and Hilson kisses Short's head.
 The song pauses and Hilson and her crew move into a room with Polow da Don, Short, and Ross sitting in chair with other men in the background.
 Unexpectedly, her crew all pull out their guns.
 Short (who has turned out to be Hilson's target) is able to respond almost immediately by having his men pull out their guns.
 Seeing they are evenly matched, Short agrees to let Hilson take him into custody, with Hilson removing her top and locking them both in handcuffs.
 The two walk upstairs, where Short pushes Hilson against the wall and they kiss on the stairway.
 The video ends with Short following Hilson upstairs while the words "To be continued..." appear on the screen.